kubernetes/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 actual device condition from the driver "Healthy" or "Unhealthy" status.

-The main cost of that flexibility is the lack of standardization, where cluster administrators have to track down from each vendor how to determine if a given device is in a healthy state as opposed to inspecting a well-defined area of a vendor-agnostic API like ResourceSlice.
+The main cost of that flexibility is the lack of standardization, where cluster administrators have to track down from each vendor or define for themselves how to determine if a given device is in a healthy state as opposed to inspecting a well-defined area of a vendor-agnostic API like ResourceSlice.
 This lack of standardization also makes integrations like generic controllers that automatically taint unhealthy devices